FeatureCloud/fc-fed-random-forest/README.md

 Supports single-class classification.
 The multiclass classification and regression are to be added.
 Does not support missing data.

+## Usage
+The app can either be used with FeatureCloud or to run a federated simulation locally natively without docker.
+Check the `run_app_simulation.py` file to see how to use this, you can use the `run_simulation_native` function from that file to run a native simulation.
+The data must be given in different folders for each simulated client.

 ## Input
 - train.csv containing the local training data (columns: features; rows: samples)
 - test.csv containing the local test data